Distribution Dependent Stochastic Porous Media Equations: Introduction

-In order to deal with DDSPMEs on general measure spaces, we need to employ the Bessel potential space theory.
 It seems to us that Kaneko \cite{K2} first developed certain $L_p$-Bessel potential spaces corresponding to a sub-Markovian semigroup in order to solve some problems occurred in Dirichlet spaces.
-A systematic theory on the Bessel potential spaces is developed by Kazumi and Shigekawa \cite{KS}, one can see also \cite{FJS} and references therein for more results on this subject.
-In the current paper, we will investigate a class of DDSPMEs on an abstract Bessel potential space.
-We first extend the variational framework, which has been established by Pardoux, Krylov and Rozovskii (see e.g. \cite{KR,LR1}) for the classical SPDEs, to the distribution dependent case.
-It should be pointed out that the author in \cite{H} studied the strong solutions to DDSDEs in finite as well as infinite dimensional cases with delay, the author follows the classical arguments in \cite{KR} to prove the existence and uniqueness of solutions under the variational framework with coercivity parameter $p\geq2$ (see (H2) in Section 3.1 of \cite{H}).
-In this paper, instead of the Galerkin approximating arguments employed in \cite{H}, we present a very succinct proof using the fixed-point approach to prove the existence and uniqueness of strong solutions under the variational framework, in particular, we can extend the coercivity parameter considered in \cite{H} to the more general case $p>1$, which now coincides with the classical SPDE case (cf.~\cite{LR1}).
+A systematic theory on the Bessel potential spaces is developed by Kazumi and Shigekawa \cite{KS}, one can see also \cite{FJS} and references therein for more results.
+In the current paper, we will investigate a class of DDSPMEs on the dual space of a Dirichlet space.
+We first extend the variational framework, which has been established by Pardoux, Krylov and Rozovskii (see e.g. \cite{KR,LR1}) for classical SPDEs, to the distribution dependent case.
+It should be pointed out that the author in \cite{H} studied the strong solutions to DDSDEs in finite as well as infinite dimensional cases with delay.
+More precisely, he applied a fixed-point argument to prove the existence and uniqueness of solutions in finite dimensional case and then utilized the Galerkin approximating argument to prove the existence and uniqueness of solutions in infinite dimensional case under the variational framework with coercivity parameter $p\geq2$ (see (H2) in Section 3.1 of \cite{H}).
+In this paper, instead of the Galerkin approximating argument employed in \cite{H}, we directly use the fixed-point approach to prove the existence and uniqueness of strong solutions under the variational framework, in particular, we could extend the coercivity parameter to more general case $p>1$, which now coincides with the classical SPDE case (cf.~\cite{LR1}).